-Iran is an Islamic country and one who decides to visit there must keep that in mind when it comes to how to dress.
-From the hijab headscarf and the full-body chador to the everyday wear in-between, the Iran dress code for women doesn’t have to be complex or confusing.
-In fact, you’ll soon see that tradition is mixed with modern fashion and it’s not as worrying as it seems.
+Iran is an Islamic country, and one who decides to visit there must keep that in mind regarding how to dress.
+From the hijab headscarf and the full-body chador to the everyday wear in-between, the Iran dress code for women doesn’t have to be complex or confusing for a tourist.

-To prepare you for dressing appropriately in Iranian cities, public spaces and places of worship, I asked my Iranian friends in Tehran who run the Come2Persia travel agency (and who get asked these questions often) for some insider tips on what to pack for Iran and what you can buy when you arrive.
+To prepare you for dressing appropriately in Iranian cities, public spaces, and places of worship, I asked my Iranian friends in Tehran who run the Come2Persia travel agency – who get asked these questions often – for some insider tips on what to pack for Iran as a tourist and what you can buy when you arrive.

 Wearing Hijab in Iran

 The hijab headscarf is the main item you need to pack for Iran since you will need to wear it when you exit the plane and enter the country.
-You’ll be wearing a hijab every day in all public places, and it soon becomes second nature to follow this rule.
-However, it should be noted that there is much misconception about the rules of hijab and how it is practised in Iran among locals and tourists.
+You’ll wear a hijab every day in all public places, and it soon becomes second nature to follow this rule.
+However, it should be noted that there is much misconception about the rules and social etiquette of the hijab and how it is practiced in Iran among locals and tourists.

 My tip is to bring one headscarf with you and enjoy shopping for more at local markets.
-It’s a misconception that you have to wear black or dark-coloured hijabs, and you can have fun choosing fun colours and patterns to match your outfits.
+It’s a misconception that you have to wear black or dark-coloured hijabs, and you can choose colours and patterns to match your outfits.

 Everyday Iran Dress Code for Women

 What might come in useful is looking at the way the majority of Iranian women dress.
-Many Iranian women are ultra fashionable, and it pays to take notice of how local women dress according to the custom.
-It also means not needing to buy so many pieces of clothing before coming to Iran and to buy your clothes here after observing and choosing which way suits you the best.
+Many Iranian women are ultra-fashionable, and it pays to notice how local women dress according to the custom.
+It also means not needing to buy so many pieces of clothing before coming to Iran and buying your clothes here after observing and choosing which way suits you the best.

-In the case of wearing coloured clothing, Iranian women dress very fashionably and wear bright colours.
-They usually wear black to the funerals and mourning ceremonies; however, in a more conservative setting, you may see women in black.
+Iranian women dress very fashionably and wear bright colours.
+They usually wear black to funerals and mourning ceremonies; however, in a more conservative setting, you may see women in black.

 Tips on How to Dress Like a Local in Iran